 Contents contain : 1 moded genuine cummins piston lift pump & install kit

 2- #3939258 Pump to Engine/Spacer Gasket

-Note : A new lift pump will not fix either a simple air in fuel or drain back problem or a weak or faulty overflow valve.
+Note : A new lift pump will not fix either an air in fuel or drain back problem or a weak or faulty overflow valve.

-Please don’t waste my time if you refuse to fix an existing problem or one the is caused by disturbing old hoses or fittings.
+Please don’t waste my time if you refuse to fix an existing problem or one the is caused by disturbing old fuel system.

-Common problem on customers end is : faulty pressure gauge, old or improper fuel line, cracked pu, air leaking into hoses or fittings, or fuel heater.
+Common problem on customers end is : faulty pressure gauge & system, old or improper fuel lines, cracked tank pu, air leaking into hoses or fittings, or fuel heater.
 Also sludge/debris in fuel system are just a few of the reasons your having problems with fuel pressure/flow.